alexjust-data/DataEngineer_dbt_Bootcamp/README.md

 Let's begin with an overview of the files, starting from the top.
 We import the `DbtCliResource` resource from the Dagster-DBT package.
 My VS Code settings are strict about Python code quality, so you might see some warnings that can be ignored.
 Importing `DbtCliResource` allows Dagster to integrate with DBT.
 We create a definitions object, our Dagster model definition, which uses this `DbtCli` resource to enable `Dagster-dbt` integration.

 You see that later we create a definitions object.
-This is our our Dexter model definition or our Dexter assets definition.
+This is our our Daxter model definition or our Daxter assets definition.
 And here we say that we are using a resource which is exactly this DB2 CLI resource.
-And this simply tells Dexter that we want to use the Dexter DBT plugin in this project.
+And this simply tells Daxter that we want to use the Daxter DBT plugin in this project.

 ```py
 from .assets import dbt_learn_dbt_assets